Huge Plant Sculptures at MosaïCanada 150

 "On May 23, 1887, the Canadian Pacific Railway's Engine No. 374 pulled into Vancouver, hauling the first passenger train to have come all the way from Montreal.
 The train entered the gaily decorated station to be greeted by a cheering crowd and lively marching bands.
 The transcontinental crossing marked the achievement of a grand national milestone - the linking of East and West by rail." (from the information sign at the park)

-The plant coin from Royal Canadian Mint.
+The plant coin from the Royal Canadian Mint.

 RCMP Horse and Rider of Saskatchewan and a red fox of Prince Edward Island.

-New Brunswick presented the Canadian horse, a distinct breed that was developing in isolation since the first horse was introduced to Acadia (a former colony of France in North America; present day New Brunswick, Nova Scotia, Prince Edward Island, Eastern Quebec and Northern Maine) in 1609.
+New Brunswick presented the Canadian horse, a distinct breed that was developing in isolation since the first horse was introduced to Acadia (a former colony of France in North America; present-day New Brunswick, Nova Scotia, Prince Edward Island, Eastern Quebec and Northern Maine) in 1609.

 The lobster fisherman of Nova Scotia.
 Lobster fishery today is an important part of Nova Scotia's economy.